 Record occupancy and ADR levels experienced through 2014 prompted a substantial increase in supply.
-Approximately 3,000 hotel rooms opened in the market in 2015, 5,400 rooms opened in 2016, and 2,400 rooms opened in 2017, and 1,500 rooms opened in 2018.
-As of early 2018, another 700 rooms had already opened and another 2,200 rooms were under construction, with planned openings in 2018 and 2019.
+Approximately 3,000 hotel rooms opened in the market in 2015, 5,400 rooms opened in 2016, 2,000 rooms opened in 2017, and 1,500 rooms opened in 2018.
+As of early 2019, another 900 rooms had already opened and another 1,300 rooms were under construction, with planned openings in 2019 and 2020.
 We note that the Downtown Houston submarket has realized the strongest increase, with three select-service hotels expected to open mid-year 2019.
-The greater hotel market will likely notice the effects of this increase in supply over the next several years.
+The greater hotel market will likely respond to the effects of this increase in supply over the next several years.

 * Although the HVI cannot tell you what a particular hotel is worth, it does provide excellent “big picture” data, indicating which market areas are experiencing positive trends, and thus may present good investment opportunities.
 The HVI for the U.S. is a measure of the strength of the lodging industry as a whole and, specifically, the hospitality investment market.
 The HVI for the various identified markets can provide a basis to evaluate and compare different geographic regions.
 For more insight on the limitations and applicability of the HVI, please read the message on the HVI home page by clicking on the graphic at the top of this page.